flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 - Instead let's use an installation we know & control
 - We do this using **virtual environments** (`venv`)
 - `venv` sets up an **environment-specific**:
-  - alias for the python interpreter executable, and
+  - *alias* for the python interpreter executable, and
-  - directories for installed dependencies
+  - *directories* for installed dependencies
-- Standard part of Python standard (PEP 405)
+- Part of Python standard (PEP 405)

 ## Aside: don't share environments

 - You may see people using the same `venv` for many projects
 - This is just recreating system python with extra steps!
+  - You won't know what's in there
+  - It might not play nicely together
+  - Any upgrade could potentially break things

 ## Attempt 2: Use an *environment*